Abstract AI answer bubble citing a brand above fading search links

 The Core Difference

-Traditional SEO optimizes for a retrieval system — a database lookup that returns a ranked list.
-Answer Engine Optimization (AEO) optimizes for a generation system — a language model that synthesizes information and names specific sources.
+Traditional SEO optimises for a retrieval system — a database lookup that returns a ranked list.
+Answer Engine Optimisation (AEO) optimises for a generation system — a language model that synthesises information and names specific sources.

 The output changes everything: